Samsung Galaxy A series phones: Your complete buyer's guide

 The Snapdragon 720 G powers the device, and it holds up just fine in daily use.
 The base model has 6GB of RAM and 128GB of storage, and you get a microSD card slot.
 There are exciting upgrades around the camera, with the phone picking up a 64MP primary lens along with a 12MP wide-angle module.
 There's also a 4500mAh battery that lasts well over a day even with heavy usage, and the phone has 25W fast charging.
 And just like the Galaxy A72, the A52 and A52 5G offer IP67 dust and water resistance.

-The Galaxy A52 5G has the same attributes as the 4G model, but it features a 120Hz AMOLED panel and is powered by the beefier Snapdragon 750G chipset, giving it just that little bit more in terms of performance.
+The Galaxy A52 5G has the same attributes as the 4G model, but it features a 120Hz AMOLED panel powered by the beefier Snapdragon 750G chipset, giving it just that little more in terms of performance.
 Oh, and it connects to 5G networks that rely on Sub-6.
 The 5G version of the Galaxy A52 is the default option for buyers in the U.S., but Samsung sells the 4G model in most global markets.

+Samsung recently unveiled the Galaxy A52s, with the phone featuring a faster Snapdragon 778G chipset with 5G connectivity.
+This particular model isn't available in the U.S. just yet, but it should make its debut in the coming months.

 Galaxy A42 5G is the perfect gateway into 5G

 The Galaxy A42 5G offers the same fundamentals as the A52 5G but misses out in a few areas.
 The upside is that the phone costs $100 less than the A52 5G, and you get the same 5G bands.
-The A42 5G features an AMOLED panel, but the resolution is 720p (1600 x 720).
+The A42 5G features an AMOLED panel, but the resolution is 720p (1600x720).
 So while you still get great colors and viewing angles, the resolution isn't ideal for a 6.6-inch screen.

 The device is powered by the Snapdragon 750G — the same as the in the A72 5G and A52 5G — so it should last several years without any slowdowns.
 The massive 5000mAh battery also ensures the phone lasts two days on a full charge, but unlike the A52, you're limited to 15W fast charging.
-On the imaging side of things, the phone has a 48MP primary lens along with an 8MP wide-angle, two 5MP auxiliary lenses, and a 20MP camera at the front.
+On the imaging side of things, the phone has a 48MP primary lens, an 8MP wide-angle, two 5MP auxiliary lenses, and a 20MP camera at the front.

 The A42 5G has a unique design that allows it to stand out a bit more from its A series siblings, and it is a decent way to get onboard the 5G bandwagon.
-The underwhelming 60Hz screen is a letdown, but if you're okay with that, then the A42 5G is a decent enough option in 2021.
+The underwhelming 60Hz screen is a letdown, but if you're okay with that, then the A42 5G is a decent enough option.

 Galaxy A32 and A32 5G give you the basics for less